FaresSaid00/minikube-k8s/README.md

 📌 Check that the Pods are running: kubectl get pods

-If everything is correct, you should see output like:

-NAME                        READY   STATUS    RESTARTS   AGE my-app-xxxxxx-yyyyy         1/1     Running   0          30s my-app-xxxxxx-zzzzz         1/1     Running   0          30s

 ✅ 2️⃣ Create a Service to Access the Application

 By default, Pods are not accessible from outside the Cluster, so we need to create a Service.